signalapp/BitHub/README.md

 As a user
 =========

-Claiming your share of the bitcoin reward when sending code to projects using BitHub is quite simple: the only thing you need to do is to create a [Coinbase](https://coinbase.com) account with the same email address you used to commit your changes.
+Claiming your share of the bitcoin reward when sending code to projects using BitHub is quite simple: if a [Coinbase](https://coinbase.com) account with the same email address you used to commit your changes exists, it will be credited the bitcoin amount automatically.
+If no such account exists, Coinbase will send you an email message with further instructions on how to retrieve your bounty.

-The project's BitHub server will then query coinbase for a bitcoin address using your commit's email address, and use that to make a payment on your Coinbase account.
+Technically, the project's BitHub server will query the Coinbase API for a bitcoin address using your commit's email address, and use that to make a payment on a Coinbase account.

 That's it!